LazDaria/SegTraQ/README.md

 [![PyPI version](https://badge.fury.io/py/segtraq.svg)](https://badge.fury.io/py/segtraq)

+> ⚠️ On July 28th, 2026, the history of this repository was rewritten to reduce its size.
+If you cloned the repo before this date and intend to contribute to this project, please create a fresh clone to avoid any conflicts!

 > ⚠️ Note: SegTraQ is under active development.
 > Features, interfaces, and functionality may change in upcoming releases.
 > SegTraQ currently supports imaging-based spatial transcriptomics data only.